hammzj/cypress-load-balancer/README.md

 configuration, if you have one.
 It must come after any other plugins that can mutate the `config.specPattern`.
 It is best to register it as the last plugin.

-Finally, return the `config` from `setupNodeEvents.
+Finally, return the `config` from `setupNodeEvents`.

-This will register load balancing for separate testing types:
+This will register the load balancing plugin for separate testing types:

 ```typescript
 import { addCypressLoadBalancerPlugin } from "cypress-load-balancer";